dkrichards86/gotodo/README.md

 ## Contributing

-Ff you spot bugs or have features that you'd really like to see in gotodo, please check out the [contributing page](.github/CONTRIBUTING.md)
+If you spot bugs or have features that you'd really like to see in gotodo, please check out the [contributing page](.github/CONTRIBUTING.md)